firstpersoncode/mockingjar-lib/README.md

 ## Overview

-MockingJar Backend is a TypeScript library that provides JSON schema creation and AI-powered data generation capabilities.
+MockingJar Library is a TypeScript library that provides JSON schema creation and AI-powered data generation capabilities.
 Built with modern TypeScript, comprehensive testing, and integrated with Anthropic Claude AI, it enables developers to create complex JSON structures and generate realistic data through natural language prompts.

 This library serves as the core engine for JSON schema manipulation, data generation, and validation, designed to be integrated into web applications, CLI tools, or other TypeScript/Node.js projects.